itw-creative-works/node-module-template/README.md

 ```

 ## 📘 Using __module_title
-After you have followed the install step, you can start using `__module_name` to create custom text snippets that you can access on all of your devices
+After you have followed the install step, you can start using `__module_name` to enhance your project.

 For a more in-depth documentation of this library and the __module_title service, please visit the official __module_title website.